ambergnar/shinyFinal/README.md

 >**-SenateTotalMale**
 >Upon selection, the chosen categories will be reflected within the following chart:
    >i.
 PIE CHART

+>Beneath the tab
+   >i.
+PIE CHART
+>The user will encounter an interactive pie chart which displays the perecentages of the categories slected on the specific year chosen.
+>These pie charts will allow the user to investigate the ratios between specific categories on any given year within the time period of years 1917 through 2020.

 >The panel on the left-hand side of
 >**3.
 REGRESSION TEST**